 - Turn on the IP and select Sauté.
 Once hot, add oil.

 - Add bell pepper, onion, and celery to the pressure cooker and cook 3-5 minutes or until soft.
 Pour diced tomatoes and broth into the Instant Pot.
-Deglaze the bottom by scraping off any browned bits from the bottom.
+Deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.

 - Add chicken, sausage, garlic, diced tomatoes, salt, garlic powder, paprika, oregano, thyme, pepper, cayenne, and onion powder.
 Stir to mix well.